Boulder Elevated

 CU students can register with just their student ID up until 7pm on Election Day.
 Registration and Polling is in UMC 245.
 All CU students can register and vote in Boulder.

-For the first time ever, the City of Boulder will conduct Ranked Choice Voting (RCV) to elect its Mayor.
+In years with a mayoral race, the City of Boulder will conduct Ranked Choice Voting (RCV) to elect its Mayor.
 Ranked Choice Voting is a voting method that allows voters to rank their candidates in order of preference – 1st choice, 2nd choice, 3rd choice, and so on.
 Learn more about Boulder’s Ranked Choice Voting here.

-See our 2023 Boulder specific endorsements.
+See our 2025 Boulder specific endorsements.

 Scroll to Top